Subscribe to updates

 Grant Funding to Lincolnshire Council for Voluntary Youth Services (LCVYS)

-The committee was scheduled to consider a report on the grant funding provided to the Lincolnshire Council for Voluntary Youth Services (LCVYS).
+The committee considered proposals regarding grant funding to the Lincolnshire Council for Voluntary Youth Services (LCVYS).
 The Council has provided grant funding to LCVYS since at least the 2011/12 financial year, with the current annual grant of £100,000 due to cease on 31 March 2026.
-This grant, funded from Council reserves, contributes to LCVYS's running costs, small grants to member organisations, and training and networking opportunities.
-The report was to outline the findings of a review and consultation on the future of this grant funding, with a recommendation to cease the funding from 1 April 2026.
-The reasons for this proposed cessation included the non-statutory nature of the grant, the need to support the Council's financial sustainability by removing a cost pressure, and the availability of alternative support options, including potential future funding from the government's Youth Matters
+This grant is funded from Council reserves and is not part of a recurrent budget.
+LCVYS uses the funding for its running costs, small grants to member organisations, training, and networking opportunities.

 Service Level Performance Reporting